aFuzzyBear/astro-ui/docs/XElement/api/methods/animate.md

     <H1>
 ```

-This method above demonstrates a use case where you would have the following heading component, that has more than one animation option to choose from.
+This method above demonstrates a heading component that has more than one animation option to choose from, depending on the specific properties passed to it.

-Lets imagine this to be how one would control the heading component from a parent component,
+Let's now control this heading component from a parent component:

 ```astro
 ---